S’pore job vacancies fall in Q2, unemployment ticks up in July as labour market continues to cool

 On the higher number of foreigners in jobs, MOM said that the majority of them were from work permit holders in the construction industry.

-Mr Ang Boon Heng, director of manpower research and statistics at MOM, said that resident unemployment numbers tend to change seasonally, and the current shrinkage in resident employment is unlikely to persist.
+Mr Ang Boon Heng, director of manpower research and statistics at MOM, said that resident employment numbers tend to change seasonally, and the current shrinkage is unlikely to persist.

 He said: “Usually in the second half of the year, close to September until December, sometimes stretching a little bit into Chinese New Year, we have all these festivities – such as Formula One coming up this weekend – and hiring will go up for temporary positions.”